aceforeverd/fedb/docs/zh/reference/sql/functions_and_operators/Files/udfs_8h.md

 **Description**:

 Compute minimum of values matching specified condition grouped by category key.
-Output string for top N keys in descend order.
-Each group is represented as 'K:V' and separated by comma.
+Output string for top N category keys in descend order.
+Each group is represented as 'K:V' and separated by comma(,).
+Empty string returned if no rows selected.

 **Parameters**:

-  * **catagory** Specify catagory column to group by.
   * **value** Specify value column to aggregate on.
   * **condition** Specify condition column.
+  * **catagory** Specify catagory column to group by.
   * **n** Fetch top n keys.